 6 Employee Retention Strategies That Pay Off

-Keeping a high retention rate is important for your organization for many reasons, including money-related matters, such as saving up on unnecessary replacement hires.
-Here we’ll talk about 6 employee retention strategies that you should think about implementing in your company to make sure that your employees actually have a passion for their work and are happy in the workplace and the work environment you created in your company.
+Keeping a high retention rate is important for your organization for many reasons, including money-related matters.
+Here we’ll talk about 6 employee retention strategies that you can implement in your company to make sure that your employees actually have a passion for their work, and are happy, engaged, and satisfied in the workplace and the work environment you created.

-If the answer is yes, then you might want to first take a look at your employee retention rate, especially if you have reason to believe that you have not implemented sensible employee retention strategies.
+No matter what kind of leadership position you find yourself in, it is always important, as a general rule, to take a look at your employee retention rate, especially if you have reason to believe that you have not implemented sensible employee retention strategies.
+This is an insightful piece of data that often fairly transparently reflects how your employees feel about working at your company.

 A high retention rate is important because it affects the bottom line of the company.
-The average cost of replacing an employee is around 20%1 of their annual compensation package.
-However, there are some outlying cases in which the replacement process might cost the company much more — highly specialist positions, for example or positions that require a lot of onboarding.
+The average cost of replacing an employee is around 20% of their annual compensation package.
+However, there are some outlying cases in which the replacement process might cost the company much more — highly specialist positions, for example, or positions that require a lot of onboarding.

-The most important thing that you can do as an employer to ensure your employees continue in their company role is to implement employee retention strategies grounded in high engagement.
+The most important thing that you can do as an employer to ensure your employees keep on their role is to implement employee retention strategies grounded in high engagement.

 While numerous gimmicks can increase employee retention in the short term, certain things need to be implemented company-wide to effect long-term change.
-Here are 6 employee retention strategies that you should try to mimic if you want satisfied and engaged employees who will stick with you.
+Let's dive right in!

 1. Personal growth